-- 1. Retain & enhance ecology

-- 2. The best of town and country

-- 3. Working with the topography

-- 4. Embedded with the DNA of Calderdale

-- 5. A mosaic of habitats

-- 6. Promoting health and wellbeing through landscape

-- 7. Making active travel the preferred choice

-- 8. Day to day facilities all located within easy reach of homes

-- An active community involved in the stewardship of their neighbourhood
+- 1. Retain & enhance ecology - 2.
+The best of town and country - 3.
+Working with the topography - 4.
+A distinct identity rooted in its locality and characteristically of Calderdale - 5.
+A mosaic of habitats - 6.
+Promoting health and wellbeing through landscape - 7.
+Making active travel the preferred choice - 8.
+Day to day facilities all located within easy reach of homes - 9.
+An active community involved in the stewardship of their neighbourhood

-NATIONAL DESIGN GUIDANCE
+PREFACE NATIONAL DESIGN GUIDANCE